anitab-org/mentorship-backend/docs/test-pr-guide.md

 4. Go to the Issue that PR is fixing and follow the steps to reproduce that issue while you are under the develop branch.

-5. Run the following commands to get to the PR branch
+5. Run the following commands to get to the PR branch, where `<contributor>` is the GitHub username of the contributor that submitted the PR:

 git checkout -b <contributor>-<branch-name> develop